marcoverl/CVUserGuide/source/ElasticCluster.rst

    will be killed.

--  **<KEY_NAME>** is the name (without the .pem extension) of ssh key previously created (see ?) to be injected in the batch cluster nodes.
+-  **<KEY_NAME>** is the name (without the .pem extension) of ssh key previously created (see :ref:`Creating a keypair<CreatingAKeypair>`) to be injected in the batch cluster nodes.

 ..
 NOTE ::
     The batch system will use each CPU as a separate job slot.
 So if you